Section 6 – Playing rules: Part 1

 Rule 57.
 Face-offs

 (a) A face-off shall take place when the Referees drop the ball on the floor between the sticks of the players facing-off.
 The players taking the face-off shall stand squarely facing their opponents’ end of the rink, approximately one stick length apart with the full blade of the sticks flat on the floor.
 All other players on both teams must be at least 4.57m (15 ft. ) from the players taking the face-off and they must be on-side.
 When the face-off takes place at any of the faceoff spots in the end zones, the players taking part in the face-off shall take their positions so that they will stand squarely facing their opponents’ end of the rink, and clear of the face-off restraining lines.
-The sticks of both players facing-off shall have the toe of the blade touching within the designated white area and the player of the Visiting Team shall place her stick within the designated white area first.
+The sticks of both players facing-off shall have the toe of the blade touching within the designated white area and the player of the Visiting Team shall place their stick within the designated white area first.
 All other players on the floor must position themselves and their sticks on side.
 If a player, other than the player taking the face-off, moves off-side, makes physical contact with an opponent or encroaches on the face-off circle prior to the dropping of the ball, then the offending team’s player taking the face-off shall be ejected from the face-off.

 CLARIFICATION: On all face-offs the ball must first hit the floor before the players can make a play on the ball.
-Once the ball has hit the floor the player must first play the ball with her stick without contacting her opponent.
+Once the ball has hit the floor the player must first play the ball with their stick without contacting their opponent.
 Failure to a execute a face-off in this manner will result in encroachment being called against the offending player and the face-off will be repeated.

 (c) When a team commits a face-off infraction (late arrival, not immediately taking a proper position, early movement), the Referee shall require where possible for this face-off, the replacement for the player ejected from the face-off shall be any other player on the floor that has not committed a face-off infraction during the same stoppage of play.